brudulje/960/README.md

                             Choose language
       -f, --fen             Print FEN string

 As of v1.0, there are 16 valid languages.
-Chose your language using the `-l` option.
+Choose your language using the `-l` option.
 Spesifying an invalid language will cause 960 to default to Norwegian and output the list of valid languages: